 Rebase vs Merge

-What I would like to ask you is to rebase your feature branch to the main development branch before merging it in.
+What I would like to ask you is to rebase your feature branch to the main master branch before merging it in.
 This way you make sure your branch applies cleanly to the branch you’re merging into.